 Further Reading for Visiting Finland in Winter

-- We have a comprehensive guide to all our favourite winter activities in Finland
+- For winter activities: a comprehensive guide to winter activities in Finland

-- Finally, if you’re looking for a guidebook, you might checkout the Lonely Planet guide to Finland or the Insight Guide to Finland
+- For a guidebook: the Lonely Planet guide to Finland or the Insight Guides Finland

 Nigel says